dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - How virtual machines generate or assign MAC addresses
 - Similarities and differences
 - Why Layer 2 functions identically for physical and virtual hardware
+Physical NICs store MAC addresses in non-volatile memory on the card and often display them on an external label.
+Virtual machines rely on the hypervisor to generate or assign MAC addresses, usually from OUIs that are reserved by the virtualization vendor.
+Both physical and virtual interfaces use the same 48-bit address structure and participate in Ethernet in exactly the same way at Layer 2.
+The primary difference lies in how the address is created and where it is stored.
+From the perspective of switches and routers on the LAN, there is no functional distinction between a MAC belonging to a physical NIC and one assigned to a virtual NIC.
+As a result, Layer 2 protocols treat both categories identically.

 ---